Switch 2 Update Gives Old Switch Games a Free Graphics Boost

 Mario Kart 8 Deluxe is apparently "super sharp" with the boost active.
 Xenoblade Chronicles Definitive Edition is described as "so, SO much nicer."
 Dragon Quest XI S has also been shown running with the mode enabled.
 Not every game will see the same gains, and Nintendo's own notes acknowledge the effect varies by software, but the early results suggest a wide range of titles benefit meaningfully.

-this is a consumer-friendly move from Nintendo.
+This is a consumer-friendly move from Nintendo.
 The Switch 2 already has paid upgrade packs for specific titles, and it would have been easy to lock this kind of performance improvement behind that same paywall.
-Instead, they've shipped it as a free firmware update that applies broadly across the back catalogue. especially when you consider that some of these games, Bayonetta 3 in particular, were compromised experiences in handheld on the original hardware.
+Instead, they've shipped it as a free firmware update that applies broadly across the back catalogue.
+Especially when you consider that some of these games, Bayonetta 3 in particular, were compromised experiences in handheld on the original hardware.

 To enable it, you need to head into System Settings, find the System section, and look for Nintendo Switch Software Handling.
 The toggle is there.
 The original Switch also received its own Ver.
 22.0.0 update on the same day, though that version doesn't include Handheld Mode Boost since the feature is specific to Switch 2's additional headroom.
 The Nintendo Switch App has also been updated to version 3.3.0 alongside this, adding the ability to view and edit friend notes from your phone.